DOC-01 Document Preparation (PDF & eForms)

 Part of the Land in a Title

 When dealing with part of the land in an existing title, the land description must be precise and unambiguous.
-Particular care should be taken where part of a lot, being part of the land in a title is being transferred and the extent panel reflects this requirement.
+Particular care should be taken where part of a lot, being part of the land in a title is being transferred and that the extent panel reflects this requirement.

 Partial transfer of land in multiple owner subdivisions